 The ANAO is exploring how AI may be used to improve business operations by enhancing efficiency, while ensuring quality and transparency in decision-making.

-Like audit offices around the world, the ANAO is seeking to examine how generative AI can improve the audit process itself, in a profession where human judgement and scepticism are foundations in auditing standards.
-This work will progress through monitoring trends and learning from experiences of those within the international public sector audit community over coming years.
+The ANAO is exploring how generative AI can enhance the audit process in a profession where human judgment and scepticism are fundamental to auditing standards.
+This work will continue through a trial of Microsoft Copilot, as well as by monitoring emerging trends and learning from the experiences of others within the APS and the broader public sector audit community, both in Australia and internationally.

 ANAO’s use of AI tools

-• Adobe Acrobat — The latest version of Adobe Acrobat includes an automatic form-filling function, which cannot be disabled.
+- Adobe Acrobat — This software includes an automatic form-filling function which cannot be disabled.
 Given its limited use, this feature is considered low risk.

-The ANAO actively monitors proposed changes to installed software within the IT environment, specifically for the introduction of new AI functions, to identify any potential risks before the software update is installed.
+The ANAO actively monitors proposed changes to installed software within its IT environment — including and specifically for the introduction of new AI functions — to identify any potential risks before the software update is installed.

 Public impact and protection

-The ANAO does not use AI tools that interact with the public and considers the limited use of AI within the organisation to have a low impact on the public.
-Noting this assessment, no additional protections have been implemented with respect to public impact and protection.
+The ANAO does not use AI tools that interact directly with the public and considers its current use of AI within the organisation to have a low impact on the public.
+Given this assessment, no additional safeguards have been implemented in relation to public impact and protection.

 AI governance

-Any AI application identified or implemented is placed on a register and reported to the IT Strategic Committee.
+Any AI application identified or implemented is recorded in a register and reported to the IT Strategic Committee, a sub-committee of EBOM.

 AI legislative compliance